insure logo

 Methodology

-Average teen car insurance costs in Tennessee
+Average car insurance costs for teens in Tennessee

-On average, insuring a teen driver in Tennessee costs $5,696 per year for a policy with 100/300/100 coverage limits – that’s $100,000 for one person injured in an accident, $300,000 for all injuries in a single accident, and $100,000 for property damage – plus $500 deductibles for collision and comprehensive.
+Car insurance costs an average of $5,696 per year for teen drivers in Tennessee with coverage limits of 100/300/100-that’s $100,000 for one person’s injuries, $300,000 for all injuries in an accident, and $100,000 for property damage-plus $500 deductibles for collision and comprehensive coverage.

 AgeAverage annual premium